 🧋 More Starbucks copycat recipes

 I absolutely love finding favorite drinks and food at Starbucks and then heading home to try to recreate them.
-Sometimes it takes me attempt after attempt until I have the best possible copycat recipe to share with you (I'm still trying to get the Mango Dragonfruit Refresher and Dragon Drink as close as I possibly can!).
+Sometimes it takes me attempt after attempt until I have the best possible copycat recipe to share with you.

 Here are some of my favorite make-at-home Starbucks recipes: